Top Reasons Why ACOs Lose Patients to Other Networks

 • Diagnostic testing

 If appointment availability is inconsistent or limited, patients often default to urgent care centers, retail clinics, or competing hospital systems.
-Over time, this creates care fragmentation and weakens attribution stability.
+Over time, this creates fragmentation and weakens attribution.

 2. Ineffective Scheduling

-Patients expect convenience.
-When booking an appointment requires long phone wait times, multiple transfers, unclear instructions, or repeated calls, frustration builds quickly.
+Patients expect convenience, so when booking an appointment requires long phone wait times, multiple transfers, unclear instructions, or repeated calls, frustration builds quickly.

 Common friction points include: